 155. Try as far as possible to reuse, reduce and recycle your used items.

 156. Use only general-purpose cleaner for cleaning surfaces.

 158. Watch movies at home.

-159. Use only one-third of the manufacturer recommended amount of laundry or dishwasher powder.
+159. Use less than the manufacturer’s recommended amount of laundry powder.
 It works just as well.

 160. Repair and reuse your things to minimize waste and save money.

 161. Mend the frayed edges or loose stitches as soon as possible.

 162. Use until the very last drop.
 For example, sauces that sit at the bottom of jars and bottles.